 Since 2006, he has employed a structured spine treatment protocol evolved from his medical expertise and his own experience escaping from chronic pain.
-His boo, Back in Control: A Surgeon’s Roadmap Out of Chronic Pain explains the basis of the program.
-His website, www.backincontrol.com, is the action plan for his DOC project (Direct your Own Care).
+His book, Back in Control: A Surgeon’s Roadmap Out of Chronic Pain, presents the foundation of the program.
+His website, drdavidhanscom.com, provides an overview of his efforts and educational resources.
+The action plan is presented in The DOC Journey.
 Even patients with surgical problems often experience resolution of their pain without an operation.
-His most recent book, Do You Really Need Spine Surgery?, combines the anatomical factors with the state of the nervous system and enables all parties to make a good decision about undergoing spine surgery.
+His most recent book, Do You Really Need Spine Surgery? combines the anatomical factors with the state of the nervous system and enables all parties to make a good decision about undergoing spine surgery.

 He founded the Puget Sound Spine Society in 1987 as a regional forum for physicians from multiple specialties to share ideas regarding optimum spine care.
 He co-founded Awake at the Wound, a program that applies athletic performance principles to the surgeon and OR staff to prevent professional burnout.
 His program Optimizing Physician Performance has been incorporated into the core training for the fellows and residents.